hack3rvaillant/yala-rails/README.md

 And state what happens step-by-step.

 ## Testing
-We use Minitest/Test::Unit and SystemTest.
+We use RSpec and Capybara.
 Guard enables us to have a very tight feedback loop by watching our files as we modify them.

 To launch Guard